pghvlaans/sbotools/man/post-release/sboinstall.1.md

 **GPG_VERIFY** is **TRUE**.
 Only rsync repositories can be verified on Slackware 14.0 and Slackware 14.1.

+Root privileges are required to run **sboinstall**.
 If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script exits with a diagnostic message.

 ## OPTIONS